 Subject Area Requirements

-For every three years spent as a licensed public accountant, 3 of the required 120 continuing education hours must be in a Professional Ethics course specifically approved by the Executive Director of the Accountancy Board of Ohio.
-If the licensee works on financial reporting engagements or performs financial reporting work outside public accounting while using the CPA designation, 24 hours per recertification period must be in Accounting or Auditing.
-If the licensee works on tax engagements, provides tax advice to clients or performs tax work outside public accounting while using the CPA designation, 24 hours per recertification period must be in Tax.
+During each renewal cycle, 3 of the required 120 CPEs must be obtained from a Professional Ethics course.
+It must also be specifically approved by the Executive Director of the Accountancy Board of Ohio.
+If the licensee works on financial reporting engagements or performs financial reporting work outside public accounting while using the CPA designation, 24 hours per renewal period must also be in Accounting or Auditing.
+If the licensee works on tax engagements, provides tax advice to clients or performs tax work outside public accounting while using the CPA designation, 24 hours per renewal period must also be in Tax.

 Credit Limitations and Calculation

 For Ohio-based CPAs, up to 90 credits per recertification period can be obtained by providing formal instruction or presenting lectures.
 No credit will be granted for preparation or repeat presentations of the same material during a single cycle.

 CPAs taking college or university students can also earn up to 15 CPE credits per semester hour.
 Furthermore, students can obtain up to 10 CPE credits for quarter hour courses.
 However, in both cases, courses must relate to the accounting profession.

 Licensees who author and publish instructional material can claim CPE credit for the work.
 But this is subject to examination and approval by the Executive Director of the Board.
 Ohio permit holders may also to submit appropriate documentation to support the credit claimed for authorship.

 Ohio CPAs can obtain up to 8 credits for live group daily during one day.
 In order to count for CPE, the session must last at least 400 minutes in length, excluding breaks.